Safety and Security

 The College can refer victims of sexual offenses to counseling support and police assistance, if desired.
 Care and consideration of the victim’s wishes will be taken into account throughout the intervention process.
 Individuals who feel that they are victims of any sexual offense are urged to file a complaint with the Auburn Police Department, the director of housing and security, or the dean of student services.
 Reports made to the director of housing and security are shared with the dean of student services for disciplinary review or action.

 The College strongly recommends that all victims seek immediate medical assistance.
 A victim may have internal or external injuries and may need treatment for disease or infection.
 Additionally, the College strongly recommends that all victims seek counseling and emotional assistance.
 A full range of support services can be initiated through the Sexual Assault Crisis Center by calling 1-800-871-7741.

-CMCC’s standards of conduct and the student disciplinary process are outlined in the Student Code of Conduct, which is available in the student handbook.
+CMCC’s standards of conduct and the student disciplinary process are outlined in the Student Code of Conduct, which is available in the (2018-2019 Student Handbook).
 The college’s procedures for disciplinary action in cases that involve sexual offenses comply with the Higher Education Amendment (HEA) of 1992.
 In those cases required by the HEA, the accuser and the accused are entitled to the same opportunity to have others present during the investigative interview and/or during an Appeal Committee hearing and attendant proceedings.
 For further information about the disciplinary system, contact the dean of student services at 755-5334.

 Important phone numbers for victims of sexual assault: